 Yes.
 Everyone over the age of 18 who lives in my home and anyone who will be caring for the children (ie a sub) has to have a background check.

 Yes.
-The upstairs, our office, and the 2 car garage.
+The upstairs, our office, and the garages.

 No. Our sons do have airsoft pellet guns they keep in their rooms off limits to kids.

 We have lived here since the house was built in 1999.
 We have developed a relationship with our neighbors.
 We have a large elderly community since we have a 1 story model on our street.
 We also have young families with children.
 Living on a street next to the school is frustrating for some of our neighbors.
-My main request is that you please drive slowly on our street.
+My main request is that you please drive slowly on our street and turn around in the culdesac (not driveways).
 That is why I gave a 10 minute grace period.
 If I have several cars racing up and down the street each day I am bound to get complaints and I would prefer to remain on good terms with these neighbors.

 Licensing & Certifications

 Yes.
-I am currently licensed for a large family daycare that allows 12 children, plus my two children that are under 10 for a total of 14 at a time.
+I am currently licensed for a large family daycare that allows 12 children.

 Preventative Health & Nutrition